What are Integrated Marketing Communications?

 Response Time, Customer Satisfaction Score

-Companies implementing integrated marketing communication are now leaning towards person-level marketing efforts.
+Companies implementing integrated marketing communications are now leaning towards person-level marketing efforts.
 This allows brands to engage with their audience individually.

 In these individual conversations, initiated by bots and people alike, brands position themselves as thought leaders/experts in their domain by sharing information in the forms of white papers, infographics, and videos.